The inbox is the chat

 Every conversational surface in aeqi is an inbox scoped to its participants.

 There is no "inbox" data type, no "channel" data type, no "comments" data type.
 Each surface is a query against Sessions with a different scope predicate.
 List the sessions where the participant set contains me — that's an inbox.
 List the sessions where the participant set contains an agent — that's the Agent's session list.
-List the sessions where the scope is a TRUST — those are the channels.
+List every session scoped to the Company — that's the register.

 The substrate doesn't care which view you opened.